susuki-kareno/ubuntu_on_raspberrypi/README.md

 # How to install Ubuntu Server to Raspberry Pi
 ## Abstract
-This is a memorandum on installing Ubuntu Server to Raspberry Pi in headless mode.
+This is a memorandum on installing Ubuntu Server to Raspberry Pi.
 ## Targets
 - Ubuntu Server 22.04.4 LTS
 - Raspberry pi 3 model B